hoangduytranuk/blender_manual/blender_docs/manual/editors/image/introduction.rst

 Display Channels
 ----------------

-The radio buttons set which channels of the image are displayed.
+In the dropdown menu on the right, the displayed channels can be selected.

-RGBA
+Color and Alpha
    Replaces transparent pixels with background checkerboard, denoting the alpha channel.
-RGB
+Color
-   Draw the colored image, without alpha channel.
+   Display the colored image, without alpha channel.
 Alpha
    Displays the Alpha channel a grayscale image.
 White areas are opaque, black areas have an alpha of 0.
 Z-Buffer
-   Display the depth from the camera, from Clip Start to Clip End, as specified in the :doc:`Camera settings </render/camera>`.
+   Display the depth from the camera, from Clip Start to Clip End, as specified in the :doc:`Camera settings </render/cameras>`.
 Red, Green, Blue
    Single Color Channel visualized as a grayscale image.